-Lucy, which debuts July 25, follows the protagonist (Scarlett Johansson) who – through the marvels of modern science – gains access to much more of her brain’s capacity, beyond the “normal 10%.”
+Lucy, which debuted July 25, 2014, follows the protagonist (Scarlett Johansson) who – through the marvels of modern science – gains access to much more of her brain’s capacity, beyond the “normal 10%.”
 Subsequently, as she gains access towards 100% of her brain capacity, she becomes more and more powerful, and “interesting things begin to happen.”
 Consistent with our culture’s fantasies of magic pills and infinite potential, this is a popular plot device that has been used before.
 Let’s take a look at a few of Hollywood’s most notable examples.

 In the most recent iteration of this theme, Lucy gains access to an increasing percentage of her brain’s capacity, following a drug-muling mishap granting her various superhuman abilities, including superintelligence, telekinesis, martial arts skills, and apparently the ability to change her hair?

 Played by Bradley Cooper, Eddie Morra is a disheveled, aspiring writer who takes a drug called NZT-48 and not only overcomes his writer’s block, but also gains the ability to make millions on the stock market, fight using martial arts techniques he’s seen in movies, boxing matches, and documentaries, as well as seduce women.